 Three standard hydrographic transects (Hamilton Bank, off Bonavista Bay and along 47°N to Flemish Cap) have been occupied during the summer and autumn by the Northwest Atlantic Fisheries Centre in St. John's, Newfoundland in most years since 1950.
-The areal extent of the CIL in summer along each transect (as defined by waters <0°C) is plotted in Fig. 21.
+The areal extent of the CIL in summer along each transect (as defined by waters <0°C) is plotted in Fig. 20.
 The annual variability in the cross-sectional areas of the CIL are highly correlated between transects (Petrie et al., 1992).
-In 1998, the summertime CIL areas along the Bonavista and Flemish Cap were near their longterm means while off Seal Island it was below normal by 15%.
+In 1998, the summertime CIL areas along the Bonavista and Flemish Cap were near their long-term means while off Seal Island it was below normal by 15%.
 Relative to 1997, the area of CIL waters decreased on the Flemish Cap transect but increased on the other two.
 On the Seal Island and Bonavista transects the area of CIL waters have been below normal for the past 4 years while on the Flemish Cap it has been above the long-term mean since the mid-1980s.
 In general, periods of warmer-than-normal core temperatures are correlated with smaller-than-normal CIL areas.
-The minimum temperature observed in the core of the CIL along the Seal Island transect during the summer of 1998 was about -1.58°C compared to a normal of -1.57°C. Core temperatures along the Bonavista transect were -1.66°C compared to a normal of -1.63°C and along the Flemish Cap transect were at -1.62°C, below the normal of about -1.51°C.
+The minimum temperature observed in the core of the CIL along the Seal Island transect during the summer of 1998 was about -1.58°C compared to a normal of -1.57°C. Core temperatures along the Bonavista transect were -1.66°C compared to a normal of -1.63°C and along the Flemish Cap transect were at -1.62°C, below the normal of about -1.51°C. These minimum temperatures were similar to those in 1997 expect on the Grand Bank were the core temperature decreased in 1998.